 The method we use in our mock trials is advocacy based.
 We believe that the best way to obtain an accurate read of how jurors perceive a case is to present a mini-trial.
 In this format, we generally follow the typical order of a trial, beginning with jury selection1 and concluding with closing arguments2.

-Mock jurors fill out a juror questionnaire that is prepared and submitted to the attorney’s office for review and input.
+Mock jurors fill out a juror questionnaire that is submitted to the attorney’s office for review and input.
 As a result of the information we gather from the questionnaire, jurors who would be subject to a challenge for cause can be excused.
-In most instances, no more than one juror is excused for cause, since many of the jurors who would be subject to a challenge for cause are excluded during the screening process conducted by our screeners in advance of the mock trial.
+In most instances, no more than one juror is excused for cause, since many of the jurors who would be subject to a challenge for cause are excluded during the screening process that our screeners conduct in advance of the mock trial.

 Each side gives a 10 to 15 minute Opening Statement.
 We believe that Opening Statements are a critical stage when jurors form initial opinions about a case.
 The goal in our mock trials is to test theories, demonstrative aids, evidence, and witnesses.
 With these objectives in mind, we want attorneys to give a brief overview of the case and let the story unfold with the witnesses.
 Our primary concern is testing our themes and demonstrative aides to see if they are effective.
 Each side presents 3-5 demonstrative aides during the course of Opening Statements.
 Items we believe are particularly helpful to jurors during Opening Statements are: 1) Parties’ chart (familiarizing the jurors with the names and relationships of the key players); 2) Time line (a simple chart outlining the relevant dates and critical events); and, 3) the most relevant and probative exhibits or evidence (limited to 3 or 4 exhibits per side).